konete83/practice/README.md

 ## Author

-Built by Naga Bhukya as part of the Cursor Vibe Coding course.
+Built by Nagabhushanam as part of the Cursor Vibe Coding course.

 ## License